ashsiv/CarND-Capstone/README.md

-This project implements the core functionality to autonomously drive a vehcile around a track.
+This project implements the core functionality to autonomously drive a vehicle around a track.
 It also includes traffic light detection, control and waypoint following.
 The code is tested against a simulator that mimics functionality on Carla, Udacity's self driving car!

 ### System Architecture